alibig71/Useful-Links-/README.md

 # Last Update: 03/07/2020

-# Here you can find a list of the websites that I encounter as I was learning Python
+# Here you can find a list of the websites that I encountered as I was learning Python